 You can integrate recovery as part of your fitness plan.
 You may find it helpful to develop a monthly exercise schedule and identify a “recovery week” every third week.

 4 | Pay attention to your body

 If you start to experience exercise-related pains or aches, reduce the amount and intensity of your exercise, and allow for recovery between sessions.
-However, be aware the incorporating a variable of recovery can lead to total exercise abandonment.
+However, don’t let pain or aches cause you to completely abandon your exercise routine.
 When you completely stop exercising instead of merely pausing (recovery), you reverse any gains you have achieved.
 This is because your tissues become less adaptive to loading and you may perpetuate a cycle of injury – starting and stopping each time the injury and pain returns.

 To alleviate this problem, reduce your exercise load enough to allow the injured area to settle but still allowing you to continue exercising.
 This may involve reducing the amount of walking or running you are doing and increasing other strengthening exercises that will not affect the injured area.

 Overloading of a potential area of injury can often take up to 3-6 weeks to manifest as a problem.
 So, if you do find you are starting to experience some pain, reflect on what has happened 3-6 weeks previously.
 Did you change your routine or start a new routine?
 Again, don’t halt your exercising – just reduce the amount and /or intensity.
 Stopping will increase your risk of reinjury when you restart.
 This cycle of reinjury is well-documented for common injuries such as knee pain.
 Subsequently, this has led to models of rehabilitation.